FAQs - Do You Need a License to Do That? - Home Improvement Commission

 Yes, an MHIC license is required to install a central vacuum system in a residence (other than new home construction) because the installation becomes permanently affixed to the house or property.

-Does DLLR regulate and/or license chimney sweeps operating in the State of Maryland?
+Does the Maryland Department of Labor regulate and/or license chimney sweeps operating in the state of Maryland?

 I hired a contractor for demolition and clean-up only.
 Is the contractor required to have an MHIC license?